10 Alternative Financing Solutions Instead of a Business Loan

 • Traditional financing: Banks and credit unions often have stringent criteria, like requiring higher credit scores, an established financial history, and personal guarantees.
 Traditional options may also come with restrictions on how you can use the loan.

-• Alternative lending: Many alternative lending options like those offered by Backd feature eligibility criteria that’s more accessible, like a credit score of at least 625, established business credit, and 1-2 years in operation.
+• Alternative lending: Many alternative finance providers, like Backd, feature eligibility criteria that are more accessible, like a credit score of at least 625, established business credit, and 1-2 years in operation.

 Interest Rates and Fees